vishnu-indusekharan/EVE-NG_IP_Assigner/README.md

 - Loopback address on the Ry will be y.y.y.y/32

 ## Limitations:
-- Two links between same router is not supported.
+- Two links between a pair of routers are not supported.
-- Topology with xrv, csr1000v, and XRv are supported.
+- Only xrv, csr1000v and XRv appliances are supported.
-- Multi axis netwrok is not supported.
+- Multi axis networks are not supported.
-- Script will work only if all devices are booted.
+- Script will work only if all devices are booted up.